brash83/UCDFinalProjectRepo/public/Docs/README.md

 ![Contact Screenshot](https://raw.githubusercontent.com/brash83/UCDFinalProjectRepo/brian-branch-2/public/images/Contact.JPG)

 - **Technology**: Bootstrap for styling, HTML form validation.
 - **Description**: A functional form with required fields for name, email, and message.
-Placeholder logic for form submission allows future integration with a backend or email service.
+The form is integrated with Formspree, a simple API for handling form submissions without a back-end.
+Formspree processes the form data and sends an email to my gmail.

 ![About Screenshot](https://raw.githubusercontent.com/brash83/UCDFinalProjectRepo/brian-branch-2/public/images/About.JPG)